 Once the franchisee secures financial backing, they can determine the location of their new business.
 If one decides to open a brick-and-mortar location, they’ll be subject to their city’s zoning laws.

 Of course, zoning isn’t the only thing that a franchisee needs to consider.
 A location on a major street is much more accessible than one in a far-flung area.
 This could lead to more business.

 Proximity to other businesses is another consideration to make.
-If the new franchise is in a location with a good deal of other businesses, it may attract more customers than a single, stand-alone building.
+If the new franchise is located with many other companies, it may attract more customers than a single, stand-alone building.

 Every automotive business needs qualified technicians to perform repairs or install new parts.
-These employees form the backbone of the business.
+These employees form the backbone of the company.

 It’s important to vet each candidate carefully, as they will be the ones performing services and interacting with customers every day.
 As a new franchise, these people need to be professional and skilled, as customers won’t return if the franchise supplies shoddy service.